Lev Okun: Research and publications

 In the field of strong interactions the famous Okun-Pomeranchuk theorem on the equality of cross sections for scattering of the particles from the same isomultiplet at asymptotically high energies was proved in 1956.
-In the 70s, he and co-authors developed a new method of Quantum chromodynamics sum rules, that became known in the literature as the "ITEP Sum Rules".
+In the 70s, he and co-authors developed a new method of quantum chromodynamics sum rules, that became known in the literature as the "ITEP Sum Rules".

 He has made seminal contributions to the new field of research at the intersection of particle physics, cosmology and astrophysics.
-A method for calculating relic abundance of elementary particles during the expansion of the Universe was developed in his 1965 paper with Zel'dovich and Pikel'ner.
+A method for calculating relic abundance of elementary particles during the expansion of the Universe was developed in his 1965 paper with Yakov Zel'dovich and S. B. Pikel'ner.
 They performed a calculation of the abundance of free quarks.
 Non-observation of free quarks was one of the arguments for quark confinement.
 Now the approach that emerged from this paper became a standard tool in the studies of the origin of dark matter in the Universe.

 In 1964, in the paper written together with Pomeranchuk and Kobzarev, the idea of "mirror world" came into existence.
 "Mirror matter" is still a possible candidate for dark matter.

-Vacuum domain walls investigated by him in 1974 were the first macroscopic object of QFT that could determine the evolution of the Universe.
-In the same year, Okun together with Voloshin and Kobzarev published a pioneering paper on the decay of the false vacuum—a subject that unexpectedly became of a relevance to the physical vacuum in our Universe after the discovery of the Higgs boson with mass 125 GeV.
+Vacuum domain walls investigated by him in 1974 were the first macroscopic object of quantum field theory that could determine the evolution of the Universe.
+In the same year, Okun together with Mikhail B. Voloshin and I. Y. Kobzarev published a pioneering paper on the decay of the false vacuum—a subject that unexpectedly became of a relevance to the physical vacuum in our Universe after the discovery of the Higgs boson with mass 125 GeV.